hwanclin/hwanclin.github.io/_pages/talks.md

 - 2015: "Finite-Length Patents and Functional Differential Equations in a Non-scale R&D-based Growth Model."
 *21st International Conference Computing in Economics and Finance* (CEF 2015, Society for Computational Economics), Taipei, Taiwan, June 20-22, 2015.

 - 2013:	"Switching from Patents to an Intertemporal Bounty: Transitional Dynamics and Welfare 			Evaluation." *17th Annual International Conference on Macroeconomic Analysis and International Finance* (ICMAIF), Department of Economics, University of Crete, Rethymno, Greece, May 30 – June 1, 2013.
-[Chair and Discussant at Parallel Session 2D: Economic Growth and Development I.]

 - 2012:	"Establishing an Intertemporal Bounty System for the Formation of a Global Green Economy." *Global Sustainable Finance Conference 2012*, Karlsruhe, Germany, July 5-6, 2012.
 [The conference was under the auspices of The World Federation of Development Financing Institutes, and endorsed by United Nations Environment Program Finance Initiative (UNEPFI).]